 - By adopting the holistic view of the evidence, the contemporaneous documents showed that the Bank’s officers had no knowledge or serious suspicion of fraud.

-(For more information, please see our previous blog post on the judgment at first instance here)
+(Please click here for our previous blog post on the first instance judgment)

 Issues in dispute on appeal

 The Liquidators appealed to the Court of Appeal, advancing the following major grounds:

 - The trial judge was wrong to find that “a person is dishonest if and only if he is conscious of all the elements of an act which together, by ordinary standards, would render the act dishonest”.
 It sufficed if the known facts would communicate to a reasonable person a general understanding that there was a fraud, breach of trust or breach of fiduciary duty.